bhaskargautam/record-linkage/README.md

 2. FEBRL: Syntectic Census dataset
 3. Census: Real Census data from Barcelona from early 20th century.

-Raw census data is propeietry of [UAB-CVC](http://www.cvc.uab.es/) and thus included in this repositary.
+Raw census data is propeietry of [UAB-CVC](http://www.cvc.uab.es/) and thus not included in this repositary.

 ### Methods